vikejs/vike/README.md

 #### Data Fetching with Stateful Component

-We can also fetch data by using a stateful component by making [`contextProps.routeParams`](#contextprops) available everywhere with `export const passToClient = ['routeParams']` and then [pass it to the stateful component](#pass-contextprops-to-anyall-components).
+We can also fetch data by using a stateful component by making [`pageContext.routeParams`](#pagecontext) available everywhere with `export const passToClient = ['routeParams']` and then [pass it to the stateful component](#pass-pagecontext-to-anyall-components).
 Note that with this technique, the fetched data is *not* rendered to HTML (which defeats the purpose of SSR).

 <br/>

 #### GraphQL

 When using GraphQL with [Apollo GraphQL](https://www.apollographql.com/) or [Relay](https://relay.dev/) you can define GraphQL queries/fragments on a component-level, but you still always fetch data globally on a page-level.
-With `vite-plugin-ssr`, you do this global fetch in the `addContextProps()` hook.
+With `vite-plugin-ssr`, you do this global fetch in the `addPageContext()` hook.
  - [/examples/graphql-apollo/](examples/graphql-apollo/)

 In general, with `vite-plugin-ssr`, you have full control over rendering which means that integrating GraphQL is mostly a matter of following the official SSR guide of the tool you are using (e.g. [Apollo GraphQL - SSR Guide](https://www.apollographql.com/docs/react/performance/server-side-rendering/)).